DevendraKumar577/business-insights-superstore/README.md

 - Python – for data processing and summary generation
 - Jupyter Notebook – for analysis workflow
 - CSV files – for structured data storage
-- GitHub – for version control and project sharing
+- GitHub – for project sharing

 ## Files in Repository
 - business_insights_project.ipynb – data analysis and summary generation